jkingharman/careers_group_scraper/README.md

 * __Rake task test__.
 Though the service objects my task points to are all tested, the rake task itself is not.
 I will plug this gap today (9/10/2017).

 * __Pagination__.
 I really want to address the above pagination issue.
-I want, that is, to dynamically generate the right page number at which to stop scraping vacancy links.
+That is, I want to dynamically generate the right page number at which to stop scraping vacancy links.